top of page

 Are walk-ins and same-day appointments available?

 In order to provide each client with their very best experience, walk-in appointments are not available.
+Same day appointments may be available by call or text.

 How long is a session?